 The gig economy

-24 million Americans are self employed, and with more members of Generation Z entering the workforce, the gig economy is expected to grow.
+28% of Americans are self employed in some capacity, and with more members of Generation Z entering the workforce, the gig economy is expected to grow.
 Younger generations are less likely to put up with employers telling them when and where they need to work, and more likely to forge their own path.

 Education (not LMS, SIS, or SMS)